PascalLesage/database_wide_monte_carlo/README.rst

 Examples
 =========
-See the examples in the Documentation section of this repo.
+See the Jupyter NOtebooks in the Examples section of this repo.

 Contributing
 =========